NUBIC/aker-rails/README.md

       portal :ENU
     end

+(Migration note: this differs from the Rails 2.3 version of this plugin. *Aker configuration should not happen in a Rails 3 initializer.*)

-For more information on the configuration syntax and options, see the aker API documentation for {Aker::Configuration}.
+For more information on the configuration syntax and options, see the aker API documentation for `Aker::Configuration`.

 ### Add per-environment configurations